5 Written questions

 - The chief estrogen, females produce more than males, develops and maintains female secondary sex characteristics, important roles in menstruation and pregnancy

 - hormone the small intestine secretes to stimulate release of pancreatic juice from pancreas and bile from gallbladder

 - The antagonist of insulin.
 Its release is stimulated by low blood glucose levels.
 It stimulates the liver, its primary target organ, to break down its glycogen stores to glucose and subsequently to release glucose to the blood.

 5 True/False questions

-Peptide YY → a protein secreted by fat cells, when abundant causes the brain to increase metabolism and decreases hunger.
+Melatonin → a protein secreted by fat cells, when abundant causes the brain to increase metabolism and decreases hunger.

 Peptide YY → neuropeptide secreted in the small bowel and colon; signals appetite suppression